gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/customization-guide.rst

 Dark mode
 ~~~~~~~~~

-To customise resources for dark mode add them to resource folders containing the ``-night`` resource qualifier.
+To customize resources for dark mode add them to resource folders containing the ``-night`` resource qualifier.

 Onboarding Screen
 ----